groupbuddies/guides/style/js/README.md

 }
 ```

-* When evaluating that a reference is false, use negation to coerce a true evaluation
+* When evaluating that a reference is false, use negation to coerce a true evaluation.

 ```javascript
 if (!foo) {